 Words are more important than realized.
 They express thoughts and feelings and have the power to do harm or make someone's day.

 Too much creativity can stall a business.
 If an entrepreneur decided to promote a "Decafolon", who would understand?

 The world is now a giant database where people want to find things just as they do in a library.
 Accuracy and realism are not only helpful but can also be the difference between business success and a flop.

 SMink = Smile and Think at the same time.

 Don't be surprised if it takes a while to catch on.
 If it does catch on, you will own the market.
 If it doesn't, the world still spins but you will remain unknown.
-How many things started with a million?
-There is hope because everything started with one.

 Here is to your good fortune and may your Sarchasms always be small.